-WORLD SERIES: 2020, as a neutral site due to the coronavirus.
-ARTIFICIAL TURF: the first MLB stadium designed that way since 1998.
+WORLD SERIES: 2020 (neutral site due to the coronavirus) ARTIFICIAL TURF: the first such MLB stadium since 1998.

 "BEEN THERE" (ahead of time): While visiting Globe Life Park in 2014, I parked very close to where the future Globe Life Field would be built.
 Construction began four years later.

 In 2016, a proposal to build a new stadium for the Rangers with fewer seats and more shade was floated, and after the usual political wrangling, construction began in mid-2018.
 And thus, when the 2020 season (delayed by the coronavirus) finally begins, Globe Life Field will officially replace Globe Life Park after only 26 years of service for the Rangers (1994-2019).
 At a total project cost of $1.2 billion, that seems like an awful waste of taxpayer resources.
 Globe Life Field is located just south of its predecessor near Six Flags Over Texas, in the suburbs of Dallas-Fort Worth, Texas.
 About a half mile to the west stands the imposing AT&T Stadium, home of the Dallas Cowboys.